AltahhanAi/Data_Science/docs/content/unit1/01_02_the_data_its_quality_and_its_structure.md

 ###Noise

 Regardless of the way it is collected, data will always have some level of inaccuracies, even when it is automatic sensor readings.
 This is called the noise of the data.
-The less noise in the data the better the data quality is, but it is impossible to collect date with zero noise.
+The less noise in the data the better the data quality is, but it is impossible to collect data with zero noise.

-For example, if reading physical phenomena such as the temperature, there is always going to be some level of inaccuracy and estimation from taking the measurement, coming from the used devises themselves or from both.
+For example, if reading physical phenomena such as the temperature, there is always going to be some level of inaccuracy and estimation from taking the measurement, coming from the used devices themselves or from both.
 This is part of the life of a data scientist and needs to be accepted, albeit while trying to reduce the noise as much as possible.

-The noise can be treated either during the collection process, by increasing the level of the accuracies of the sued devises, or by accounting for these inaccuracies when building a model for the data.
+The noise can be treated either during the collection process, by increasing the level of the accuracies of the used devices, or by accounting for these inaccuracies when building a model for the data.
 It is assumed there is some level of noise that will affect and offset the analysis and model predictive capabilities.

 The question is how much noise is there?
 This question by itself is difficult to address but it would raise the accuracies of the analysis to know exactly how much noise the data has.
 But the question itself contradicts with the data scientist’s abilities; had they been able to measure accurately how much inaccuracy there is, there would have been accuracy in the collection process.